 I learned a lot during that time.
 I learned that no matter where one lives, we are all doing the very best that we can, and that most welcome support and ideas and collaborations where we can find them.
 I learned about the generosity of others, especially those in the medical profession, who give of their time and skills freely and fervently to save lives.
 I learned that my documentary skills as a photographer, while honed, paled in comparison to the real life-saving work done by locals and foreigners united by shared visions.
 I am humbled to have been allowed to support this treasured work in any small way.
 I also learned that in addition to love, food and health, art is sustenance.
 In so many cultures, art is revered… it is savored.
 Whether that art be music, paintings, weavings, sculpture, photography… the list goes on… art is contentment for the soul.

 To me, fine art means seeing with imagination, creating my own artistic interpretations of the world around me.
-I do not restrict myself to following any particular set of rules or traditional photography practices or formulas, at times creating moments to encourage even the viewer to see differently.
 My goal is to create art that moves people.
 I hope to sometimes educate and inspire, sometimes shock and surprise, sometimes entertain, and sometimes soothe the mind… bringing even the smallest joy.

 I hope you find some enjoyment through these pages.
 Cheers!